 "Spouse" means your legal spouse at the time a Pre-retirement Death Benefit is payable or your legal spouse at the time you begin receiving retirement benefits.
-"Spouse" may also include your exspouse if so designated under the terms of a Qualified Domestic Relations Order.
+"Spouse" may also include your ex-spouse if so designated under the terms of a Qualified Domestic Relations Order.
+Effective June 26, 2013, a Spouse includes a same-sex spouse where the Participant and Spouse were legally married in a state (or any foreign jurisdiction having the legal authority to sanction marriages) that recognizes same-sex marriages.